ianpgm/silva_to_dada2/README.md

 This is a [Julia](https://julialang.org/) script to turn Silva databases in FASTA format into a format suitable for use in the `assignTaxonomy` function of [dada2](https://benjjneb.github.io/dada2/).
-The script truncates the taxonomies to a user-specified maximum number of levels, replaces spaces in taxon names with underscores, adds a trailing semicolon to the taxon string, and removes the sequence ID.
+The script truncates the taxonomies to a user-specified maximum number of levels, removes any trailing taxa that start with "uncultured", replaces spaces in taxon names with underscores, adds a trailing semicolon to the taxon string, replaces genus names "Escherichia-Shigella" with "Escherichia/Shigella", and removes the sequence ID.
 The `U`s in the Silva sequence are replaced with `T`s.

 ## Usage